qualabs/cmcd-toolkit/README.md

 ## License

 This project is licensed under the Apache 2.0 License.
-See the `LICENCE` file for more details.
+See the `LICENSE` file for more details.